 Drums and percussion are an important part of a lot of music productions.
 Layering drums from different plugins and audio files is a powerful way to build good drum grooves with impact.

 Breaking down the audio streams into groups and insert points is a good way to hide already handled details in the mix process.

 - A Group Channel for loops from audio files and drum plugins like Spectrasonics Stylus RMX

 - Parallel Compression

-- A Group Channel with eq and compressor for squasning the drums for a little parallel mixin.
+- A Group Channel with eq and compressor for squashing the drums for a little parallel mixing.

 All the Drum Groups are routed to a master Drum Group for final control and Drum Master compression.